 The 2015 Plan provides for the grant of stock options, SARs, restricted stock awards, stock unit awards and unrestricted stock awards, dividend equivalent rights, performance share awards or other performance-based awards, other equity-based awards or cash to eligible employees, officers and non-employee directors of the Company or any affiliate of the Company, or any consultant or adviser to the Company or an affiliate who is currently providing services to the Company or an affiliate, or to any other individual whose participation in the 2015 Plan is determined to be in the best interests of the Company by the committee administering the 2015 Plan.
 We have reserved a total of 2,000,000 shares of Common Stock for issuance as or under awards to be made under the 2015 Plan, plus (y) the number of shares of Common Stock available for issuance under our 2006 Plan as of the Effective Date of the 2015 Plan, plus (z) the number of shares of our Common Stock related to awards under the 2006 Plan as of the Effective Date which thereafter terminate by expiration, forfeiture, cancellation, or otherwise without the issuance of such shares.
 If any award expires, is cancelled, or terminates unexercised or is forfeited, the number of shares subject thereto is again available for grant under the 2015 Plan.
-The maximum number of shares of stock that can be granted under the 2015 Plan in any one calendar year to any person, other than a non-employee director, is seven-hundred and fifty thousand (750,000).
-The maximum fair market value of shares of stock that may be granted under the 2015 Plan in any one calendar year to any person, other than a non-employee director, is seven-hundred and fifty thousand (750,000).
+The maximum number of shares of stock that can be granted under the 2015 Plan pursuant to incentive stock option Awards is two million (2,000,000).
+The maximum number of shares of stock subject to Awards that can be granted under the 2015 Plan in any one calendar year to any person, other than a non-employee director, is seven-hundred and fifty thousand (750,000).
 The maximum fair market value of shares of stock that may be granted under the 2015 Plan in any one calendar year to any non-employee director is two-hundred thousand dollars (\$200,000).
-The limitations on the amount of shares of stock issuable under the 2015 Plan is subject to adjustment in the event of certain change
+The limitations on the amount of shares of stock issuable under the 2015 Plan is subject to adjustment in the event of certain changes in our capital stock, such as recapitalizations, reclassifications, stock splits, reverse stock splits, spin-offs, combinations of our stock, exchanges of our stock and other increases or decreases in our stock without receipt of consideration.